stef-cruz/our_neighbourhood/README.md

 This project's source code is hosted on GitHub and deployed to Heroku.
 It was created using Pycharm.

 A clone of this repository was made locally, and the changes were deployed directly in the master branch.
 The commands used to push the changes were `git add .`, `git commit -m "message"` and `git push`.
 All the commits can be clearly identified by a concise and meaningful message.

-### How to provision a Postgres database on Heroku

-Before deploying to Heroku first provision a database on Heroku and apply migrations to Postgres following the below:

-1. Create an account and log in to Heroku
-2. On the apps page select NEW.
-3. Give the app a name and select the closest region, then click Create App.
-4. Navigate to the Resources tab and search for ‘Heroku Postgres’ on the search bar under Add-ons
-5. Select plan name and click on ‘Submit Order Form’ (this project uses Hobby Dev - Free)

-In order to connect to Postgrest from Heroku, save the Database URL navigating to the Settings tab and clicking Reveal Config Vars.

-**In the IDE**:
-- Install packages `psycopg2` and `gunicorn`
-`pip3 install psycopg2-binary`
-`pip3 install gunicorn`
-`pip3 install dj_database_url`
-- Create requirements.txt file so Heroku knows which dependencies to install.
-`pip3 freeze --local > requirements.txt`
-- Create procfile
-`echo web: gunicorn PROJECTNAME.wsgi:application > Procfile`
-- Get the database URL from Heroku through the CLI (heroku config) or Heroku website (settings tab > click on reveal config vars > get database url)
-- Navigate to settings.py located in the main project’s folder and add the imports at the top
-`import dj_database_url`
-`import os`
-- On the same settings.py file, comment out the existing DATABASE code and and add the following:

-` DATABASES = {`
-        `'default': dj_database_url.parse( ** DB URL from Heroku ** )`
-    `}`

-- Run migrations to the Postgres database, which will apply the migrations from the local database.
-`python3 manage.py migrate`
-- Still on the settings.py file, add hostname of the Heroku app
-`ALLOWED_HOSTS = [‘project-name.herokuapp.com’]`
-- Before pushing to git make sure the .gitignore file contains the following files:
-`*sqlite3`
-`__pycache__/`
-- Push to github
-`git add .`
-`git commit -m “Your commit message”`
-`git push`

-### How to deploy to Heroku

-There are two ways to deploy to Heroku.
-One is installing Heroku on your project and pushing changes to Heroku and the other is setting the automatic deployment from GitHub, which is easier.

-Both require the creation of the app on the Heroku website or through the CLI (instructions [here](https://devcenter.heroku.com/articles/creating-apps)).

-Enabling automatic deployment from GitHub:

-1. Assuming the requirements.txt has been created already as per above, update file in case there is a new package installed
-``pip3 freeze --local > requirements.txt``
-2. Make sure the Procfile is at the project level, if not create one, then push requirements and procfile to git
-`echo web: gunicorn PROJECTNAME.wsgi:application > Procfile`
-3. Add the environment variables to Heroku in Settings > Config Vars.
-I used the following on this project:

-SECRET_KEY
-DEVELOPMENT
-LOCALHOST
-DATABASE_URL
-AWS_ACCESS_KEY_ID
-AWS_SECRET_ACCESS_KEY
-STRIPE_PUBLIC_KEY
-STRIPE_SECRET_KEY
-STRIPE_WH_SECRET
-FACEBOOK_APP_ID
-FACEBOOK_APP_SECRET
-GOOGLE_CLIENT_ID
-GOOGLE_SECRET
-EMAIL_HOST_USER
-EMAIL_HOST_PASS

-5. Go to Deploy > connect the repo name > enable automatic deploy from master branch, then go to the next section ‘Manual Deploy’ and click on ‘Deploy Branch’

-Installing Heroku on your project:
-1. Create app on Heroku website
-2. Make sure your project has requirements.txt file so Heroku knows which dependencies to install.
-To create one ``pip3 freeze --local > requirements.txt``
-3. Install Heroku on your project ``npm install -g heroku``
-4. Before pushing to Heroku, use the command git remote -v and see that only github links are listed
-5. Add your project to heroku with the command ``git remote add heroku project-link``.
-Project link can be found at your Heroku app > Settings > Heroku git URL
-7. Push to heroku ``git push -u heroku master``
-8. Create procfile ``echo web: python run.py > Procfile``, then ``git add -A``, ``git commit -m "Add Procfile"``, ``git push``
-9. If your project uses any keys hidden on the gitignore file, go to Heroku and add them there in Settings > Config Vars

-More information about deploying with Git [here](https://devcenter.heroku.com/articles/git).

 ### How to fork this repository